CS307Team6-Fall19/Twistter/twisster/README.md

+# Notes

+## Installation for erros

+`npm install @material-ui/core`

+`npm install @material-ui/icons`

+For help refer to -> [source](https://material-ui.com/getting-started/installation/)

+## Notices Bugs

+1. The props for topics is not returned correctly.
+It is used as a string but it does not come properly formatted.
+2. MicroblogWritter Fails to load picture when home button is clicked.

+---

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Working features

 On connecting to server, screen shows login and signup buttons.

 ### Signup

 Can signup with email and password, then redirects to login page.

 ### Login

 On successful login, page redirects to landing page which shows a welcome message and the user's email.

 ## Available Scripts